Beth Lyons speaks on...

 Note: This portion of the interview has been redacted.
 Duration of redacted video: 9 seconds.

-And so I think that, that, that’s, that's important, and I would like to, you know, I know that there always, I, I see on the internet jobs for someone in X country to do capacity building in Y country.
+And so I think that, that, that’s, that's important, and I would like to, you know, I know that there always, I, I see on the internet, you know, jobs for someone in X country to do capacity building in Y country.
 I think that – I think before you do quote “capacity building” there has to be some mutual recognition of what the capacities are because the capacities are different.

 I believe that there are certain universal values in terms of justice, (__), you know, presumption of innocence, fair trial, et cetera and those are the values that are respected, you know, throughout the world’s (___) representation, if you’re a client, if you’re a defense attorney.